 Step Two: Create Your THEN

-Use the “Select type” drop-down menu to choose between “Course”, “Training Path”, and “User Group” for what type of assignment action you want the Rule to do for you.
+Use the “Select type” drop-down menu to choose between “Course”, “Learning Path”, and “User Group” for what type of assignment action you want the Rule to do for you.

-After you select a type, a new drop-down menu will appear with the list of existing Courses, Training Paths, or User Groups in your system (depending on what type you chose).
+After you select a type, a new drop-down menu will appear with the list of existing Courses, Learning Paths, or User Groups in your system (depending on what type you chose).

 Select an item from the new drop-down menu.